Zfguio/Zfguio/README.md

 - C# with .NET technologies — focusing on desktop, web, and backend development

-- Database integration — working mostly with local setups like MySQL/XAMPP
+- Database integration — working mostly with local setups like SQLite

 - Blender & Unreal Engine — learning 3D modeling and game development workflows